|

 The idea of the ‘local kit’ is to carry enough to treat those common on board health problems as well as some extra Gauze Roll, Gauze Pads, band aids, a few safety pins and another small pair of scissors.

-Now I am neither a pharmacist nor medical doctor so I have no intention of recommending products, besides everyone has their own favorites.
+Now I am neither a pharmacist nor medical doctor so I have no intention of recommending products, besides everyone has their own favourites.

-Hopefully, you'll never have to open this kit but the point is to deal with the non-emergency problems that don’t require medical assistance.
+Hopefully, you'll never have to open this marine first aid kit but the point is to deal with the non-emergency problems that don't require immediate medical assistance.

 Many of these minor problems can spoil a trip yet are relatively easy to deal with using everyday medicines, but only if you have them with you.